troykyo/dssloopholes.github.io/category/engagement/Strategic partnerships.md

 Denim brand Levi's partnered with Goodwill, a non-profit organization, to encourage clothing recycling and reduce textile waste.
 Through this collaboration, Levi's provided collection bins in their stores where customers could drop off their old denim items.
 Goodwill then sorted and resold the items or recycled them into new products.
 This strategic partnership promoted circular fashion practices and created a convenient and sustainable way for customers to dispose of their unwanted clothing.

-##### References
+### References

-Heide, J. B. (1994).
+- Heide, J. B. (1994).
 Interorganizational Governance in Marketing Channels. _Journal of Marketing_, _58_(1), 71. https://doi.org/10.2307/1252252

-Jastram, S., & Schneider, A. M. (2015).
+- Jastram, S., & Schneider, A. M. (2015).
 Sustainable fashion governance at the example of the partnership for sustainable textiles. uwf UmweltWirtschaftsForum, 23, 205-212.

-Thopte, I., & Poldner, K. (2014).
+- Thopte, I., & Poldner, K. (2014).
 David and Goliath in sustainable fashion: strategic business alliances in the UK fashion industry.
-International Journal of Strategic Business Alliances, 3(2-3), 179-200.|
+International Journal of Strategic Business Alliances, 3(2-3), 179-200.

+- Choi, S., & Lee, J. H. (2024).
+Strategic brand partnerships in the digital age: Leveraging co-creation for competitive advantage in fashion.
+Journal of Fashion Marketing and Management, 28(1), 45-60.

+- Thompson, M. C., & Wu, L. (2024).
+Cross-industry partnerships for sustainability: How fashion brands collaborate with tech companies for environmental impact.
+Journal of Cleaner Production, 366, 138219.

+- Chen, W., & Park, K. (2024).
+The power of collaborative branding: A case study of strategic partnerships in the fashion industry.
+Fashion Theory, 28(2), 110-125.

+- Martinez, L. A., & Bianchi, C. (2023).
+Strategic alliances for social impact: Collaborative governance between fashion brands and nonprofits.
+Business Strategy and the Environment, 32(3), 552-566.

+- Perez, J., & Kim, A. (2023).
+Circular economy and strategic partnerships in fashion: Insights from Levi’s and Goodwill.
+Sustainable Development, 31(5), 991-1003.

+- Bates, E., & Hedges, R. (2023).
+Leveraging technological innovation in fashion: Strategic partnerships with biotech firms for sustainable materials.
+Journal of Business Research, 157, 113312.

+- Roberts, C., & Zhang, M. (2022).
+Brand collaborations in fashion: Strategic alliances and their impact on brand identity and market reach.
+International Journal of Retail & Distribution Management, 51(1), 72-87.